Introduction

 Why Clipping occurs

-There are several reasons why clipping may occur, and not all of them are immediately intuitive.
+There are several reasons why clipping may occur, and not all of them are immediately obvious.

 This is a "simple" case.
 It's possible to configure all of these filters in a way that increases the overall playback volume.